 Responsible for the cybersecurity of a program, organization, system, or enclave.

 Responsible for the management and administration of processes and tools that enable the organization to identify, document, and access intellectual capital and information content.

 Analyzes the security of new or existing computer applications, software, or specialized utility programs and provides actionable results.

-Responsible for the analysis and development of the integration, testing, operations, and maintenance of systems security.
+Responsible for analysis and development of systems/software security through the product lifecycle to include integration, testing, operations and maintenance.

 Additional KSAT for the following Work Roles

 Uses data collected from a variety of cyber defense tools (e.g., IDS alerts, firewalls, network traffic logs.) to analyze events that occur within their environments for the purposes of mitigating threats.

 Analyzes and interprets data from multiple disparate sources and builds visualizations and dashboards to report insights.

 Designs a system’s data models, data flow, interfaces, and infrastructure to meet the information requirements of a business or mission.

 Builds, manages, and operationalizes data pipelines.